edisonaugusthy/blog-posts/posts/format time using js/timeformat.md

 // => 37
 ```

-sets the week of the year
+Sets the week of the year

 ```js